UCSBCarpentry/CustomLibraryBash/_episodes/06-regular-expressions.md

-Remember that the shell will expand `*.csv` to a list of all the `.csv` files in the directory. `grep` will then search these for instances of the string "Spatial" and print the matching lines.
+Remember that the shell will expand `*.csv` to a list of all the `.csv` files in the directory. `grep` will then search these for instances of the string "Spatial" in the raw datafiles and print all of the the matching lines, which will look like gobbledy-gook.
+Re-run the command with pipe `| more` to  see the data one line at a time.

 > ## Strings
 > A string is a sequence of characters, or "a piece of text".